scrimpeh/nesasm/undocumented.md

 #### Common Stuff

-People should know this already, but if they don't, here it is.
+People should know this already, but if you don't, here it is.

 * `*` returns the current location of the PC.
 * `lda <value` uses zero page addressing instead of absolute addressing.

 #### Addressing Modes

 * Indexed post-increment: `lda value,x++`, `lda value,y++`.
-Expands to `lda value` followed by `inx` or `iny` respectively.
+Expands to `lda value,x`/`lda value,y` followed by `inx` or `iny` respectively.
 Why there's no post-decrement or pre-increment/decrement functions, I don't know.
 * Tagged indirect addressing. `lda [ptr].offset`.
 Expands to `ldy #offset` followed by `lda [ptr],y`.
 * Low and high addressing. `lda.L value` and `lda.H value`.
 Expand to `lda value` and `lda value+1` respectively.